Science at Prince Rock

 This curriculum also outlines the progression in data handling skills from Year 1 to Year 6, allowing children to record, present and analyse their findings in more complex and coherent ways.
 Furthermore, a progression in the ‘use of scientific equipment’ is outlined to ensure that children can use a range of recording equipment accurately and choose which one they think it best to carry out an investigation or prove a hypothesis.

 A whole school focus on improving oracy skills and frequent vocabulary development is very important in the teaching of Science.
-This approach provides the opportunity for language development and ensures that disadvantaged groups, as well as SEND and PP children, can access the Science curriculum at Prince Rock.
+This approach provides the opportunity for language development and ensures that disadvantaged groups, as well as SEND and Pupil Premium children, can fully engage with and attain their potential within the Science curriculum at Prince Rock.